suramya-shah/introduction-to-microfrontends/README.md

 export default Button;
 ```

-And an example code for `Card.js`:
+Following is example code for `Card.js`:

 ```jsx
 import React from 'react';